isc-projects/kea/doc/sphinx/man/kea-lfc.8.rst

    Specifies the file with the configuration for the ``kea-lfc`` process.
 It may also contain configuration entries for other Kea services.
-Currently ``kea-lfc`` gets all of its arguments from the command line; in the future it will be extended to obtain some arguments from the configuration file.
+Currently ``kea-lfc`` gets all of its arguments from the command line.

 ``-p pid-file``
    Specifies the PID file.
-When the ``kea-lfc`` process starts, it attempts to determine if another instance of the process is already running by examining the PID file.
+When the ``kea-lfc`` process starts, it attempts to determine if another instance of the process is already running, by examining the PID file.
 If one is already running, the new process is terminated.
 If one is not running, Kea writes its PID into the PID file.

 ``-x previous-file``
    Specifies the previous or ex-lease file.
-When ``kea-lfc`` starts, this is the result of any previous run of ``kea-lfc``; when ``kea-lfc`` finishes, it is the result of this run.
+When ``kea-lfc`` starts, this is the result of any previous run of ``kea-lfc``; when ``kea-lfc`` finishes, it is the result of the current run.
 If ``kea-lfc`` is interrupted before completing, this file may not exist.

 ``-i copy-file``
    Specifies the input or copy of lease file.
-Before the DHCP server invokes ``kea-lfc``, it will move the current lease file here and then call ``kea-lfc`` with this file.
+Before the DHCP server invokes ``kea-lfc``, it moves the current lease file here and then calls ``kea-lfc`` with this file.

 ``-o output-file``